frequency-chain/frequency/designdocs/delegation.md

     2. `provider_msa_id`: the MSA id of the provider to verify

 ### Storage
-* Delegations are stored as a Double-key map of Delegator MSA id` --> Provider MSA id`.
+* Delegations are stored as a Double-key map of Delegator MSA id --> Provider MSA id.
 The data stored contains the `Permission` for that relationship:
 ```rust
 pub(super) type ProviderInfoOf<T: Config> = StorageDoubleMap<
 		_,